najeebib/bit-mentor-bot/CONTRIBUTION_GUIDE.md

 5. **Sync with Dev Branch**
    - Pull from the `dev` branch.
    - Fix any merge conflicts and commit your fixes.
+   - run all the unit tests and make sure all tests pass.

 ## Opening a Pull Request